equalitie/ouinet/README.md

 Here we assume that the app is developed in the Android Studio environment, and that `<PROJECT DIR>` is your app's project directory.

-First you need to compile the Ouinet library for the ABI environment your are aiming at (e.g. `armeabi-v7a` or `x86_64`) as described above.
+First, you need to compile the Ouinet library for the ABI environment you are aiming at (e.g. `armeabi-v7a` or `x86_64`) as described above.
 After the `build_android.sh` script finishes successfully, you can copy the `ouinet-debug.aar` file to your app libs folder: